 Objective

-The proposed Twinning project initiative ROMANDIC (RObot MANipulation of Deformables through dynamIC actions) will provide the means to promote this novel and exciting field of research at JSI and internationally, but more importantly, facilitate and consolidate the managing and leading capabilities of (JSI) through knowledge transfer and exchange of best practice, so that it can indeed act as an informal COE.
+The proposed Twinning project initiative ROMANDIC (RObot MANipulation of Deformables through dynamIC actions) will provide the means to promote this novel and exciting field of research at JSI and internationally, but more importantly, facilitate and consolidate the managing and leading capabilities of (JSI) through knowledge transfer and exchange of best practice, so that it can indeed act as an informal NoE.

 Concept and approach

 The variability of movements when handling textiles is beyond hand-programmed robot movements.
 Thus, learning based methods have dominated research in fabric manipulation, often using either human demonstrations, sim-to-real transfer, or both.
-It has been proved that human demonstrations improve performance also in bimanual folding of garments.
+It has been shown that human demonstrations improve performance also in bimanual folding of garments.
 Given the complexity of manipulation tasks performed by robots interacting with the physical world, many robot architectures include “task and motion planning” (TAMP) methods that combine symbolic reasoning based on a discrete, abstract, relational representation of states and actions with motion planning and control based on a continuous-space, fine-grained representation.

 Complex interaction with the environment and objects has driven the development of novel robotics systems specialized in manipulation.
 Recent studies on grasping for cloth-like objects point to the need to increase the variety of grasp types and geometries used to manipulate garments to enable more efficient dynamics.
 At the moment, mainly simple pinch grasps have been used, but grippers that go beyond are receiving increasing interest.